defra-design/aqie-design-history/app/posts/private-beta/sprint-three.md

 * adjusting the content heirarchy, whilst bringing more of the health information to the fore
 * exploring ways of increasing engagement with the pollutant details
-* optimising the content and layouts for mobile
+* optimising the content and layouts for tablet and mobile